graciellehigino/ms_range_interactions/manuscript.md

 smallest difference between the original and the updated ranges (@fig:degree), but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (@fig:gbif).
-The fact that we don't find lions where it doesn't have a prey is a good indicative that we have a good knowledge about its interactions and we probably can trust the IUCN occurrence data in this particular case, but the high disagreement between the IUCN and the GBIF databases adds uncertainty about its geographical distribution.
+The fact that we don't find lions where it doesn't have a prey is a good indicative that the IUCN range maps are a good representation of their distribution, but the high disagreement between the IUCN and the GBIF databases adds uncertainty to this statement.
 On the other hand, *Leptailurus serval* and *Canis mesomelas* are two of the three species that lose the higher proportion of range due to the lack of paths to a herbivore (@fig:degree), but are also some of the species with the higher proportion